 Course Level: Undergraduate

 The course develops the foundations for the analysis, trading, and use of fixed-income instruments, both cash and derivative securities.
 It revolves around the modeling of interest-rate and default risk, the pricing of various fixed-income products, and one-factor models of the yield curve.
 Students become familiar with yield curve calculus including duration and convexity, various segments of global fixed-income markets, the Bloomberg system for analyzing and trading fixed-income securities and their derivatives, one-factor models of the yield curve, financial innovations in fixed-income derivatives such as default swaps, and securitization.
-Prerequisite: FIN-365 and FIN-465 (may be taken concurrently).
+Prerequisite: FIN-365.
+Prerequisite/Concurrent: FIN-465.